 Medicare does not cover long-term assisted living costs.

-However, Kentucky Medicaid may provide limited assistance through Home and Community-Based Services (HCBS) waiver programs administered by the Kentucky Cabinet for Health and Family Services.
-These programs help eligible seniors receive care services in community settings rather than institutional facilities.
+Kentucky Medicaid may provide limited assistance through Home and Community-Based Services (HCBS) waiver programs administered by the Kentucky Cabinet for Health and Family Services.
+These programs help eligible seniors receive care in community settings rather than institutional facilities.

 Important considerations:

-- Coverage applies primarily to approved personal care services
+- Coverage applies primarily to approved personal care and support services

-- Room and board expenses are typically the resident’s responsibility
+- Room and board costs are generally the resident’s financial responsibility

-- Income and asset eligibility limits apply
+- Income and asset limits apply

-- Functional eligibility requirements must be met
+- Functional eligibility criteria must be met

-- Waiting lists may apply
+- Waiting lists may apply depending on program funding

 How Kentucky Assisted Living Costs Compare to Other States